jjvanzon/Circular-Language-Spec/broader-view/integration/text-codes.md

 - ### Additional Text Codes

-    - *Additional Text Codes* covers two more types of text codes, that might be essential in a certain possible application of Circle where it runs as a stand-alone engine.
+    - *Additional Text Codes* covers two more types of text codes, that might be essential in a certain possible application of Encircle where it runs as a stand-alone engine.
 They are considered so important, because without them, the language might not be completely usable: *Math Code* and *Assembly Language*.

 - ### Integrating Text Codes